-- Students are able to (1) understand neurobiological principles in a range of animal species; (2) learn to present, analyse and interpret original data collected in the laboratory in a scientific manuscript format; (3) gain insight into the peer-review process, learn to give peer reviews and modify their own work in response to peer review; and (4) explore presenting and analysing large and complex datasets in a report format.
+Students are able to (1) understand neurobiological principles in a range of animal species; (2) learn to present, analyse and interpret original data collected in the laboratory; (3) engage with conventions of scientific publications; and (4) analyse and present large and complex datasets using R.

-- Indicative assessments in this unit are as follows: (1) end-of-semester examination; (2) assignment assessing data analysis, research interpretation and writing skills; and (3) online quizzes.
+Indicative assessments in this unit are as follows: (1) online quizzes; (2) manuscript assignment; and (3) experimental design and data analysis tasks.
 Further information is available in the unit outline.

 - Unit Coordinator(s)